 - According to a 2018 BBC Future article by polyglot and writer Alex Rawlings, the “applause” emoji, for example, is frequently used in America to symbolize approval, praise, or offer congratulations for something; in China, however, those same “clapping hands” symbolize making love!

-- While the “angel” emoji denotes having performed a good dead or connotes innocence through the Western culture, in China that same angel emoji symbolizes death.
-Imagine the consequences of sending a text message to a somebody in China adding the angel emoji after it!
+- While the “angel” emoji denotes having performed a good deed or connotes innocence through the Western culture, in China that same angel emoji symbolizes death.
+Imagine the consequences of sending a text message to somebody in China and adding the angel emoji after it!

 In addition to not being universally understood or interpreted correctly, emojis are not a language.
-It is not possible to “write” a poem, blog, or dissertation using only emojis and resting assured that every emoji correctly and thoroughly got the intended message right!
+It is not possible to “write” a poem, blog, or dissertation using only emojis, and rest assured that every emoji correctly and thoroughly got the intended message right!
 Simply by themselves, emojis cannot equate to a meaningful code of acceptable, complete, and thorough communication between senders and receivers.

 What Emojis Are